MONTREAL — The U.K.’s Signpost Films has shuttered its Canuck distrib just one month after opening it.

 When pressed on the abrupt change of plans, Iwai said, “Things happen for various reasons, not just for pure business reasons.”

-When the Canadian Signpost affiliate was set up in February (Daily Variety, Feb.
-21), Signpost execs said that they chose the country for their first domestic distribution in a foreign country because one of the main stakeholders in Signpost is Montreal-based CDP Capital Communications, the media and entertainment division of Quebec government pension fund CDP Capital.
+When the Canadian Signpost affiliate was set-up in February ( Daily Variety, Feb.
+21), Signpost execs said they chose the country for their first domestic distribution in a foreign country because one of the main stakeholders in Signpost is Montreal-based CDP Capital Communications.
+CDP is the media and entertainment division of Quebec government pension fund CDP Capital.

-But the distrib stirred up controversy on the Canadian film scene with rivals grumbling about the Quebec government supporting a U.K.-based competitor.
+But the distribbery stirred-up controversy on the Canadian film scene with rivals grumbling about the Quebec government supporting a U.K.-based competitor.

-Signpost is a partnership of Stewart Till (who is CEO), CDP Capital Communications and the Mosaic Media Group.
-Company has production deals with Charles Roven’s Atlas Entertainment and Eric Gold and Jimmy Miller’s Gold/Miller Co.
-It recently signed with Miramax Films, giving the distrib first option on U.S. rights to Signpost pics.
+Signpost is a partnership of Stewart Till (who is also CEO), CDP Capital Communications, and the Mosaic Media Group, and the company has production deals with Charles Roven’s Atlas Entertainment and Eric Gold and Jimmy Miller’s Gold/Miller Co.
+It recently signed with Miramax Films to give Miramax first option on U.S. rights to Signpost films.